vladbph/cymatix-doc/README.md

 ```
 I'll walk you through.
 First of all, let's put all the macros in one file ***macros.h*** and include it into both layers.
 It is optional however.
 So, let's take a look at ***kinds.txt*** file.
 One utterance in particular:
 ```
-I would like to place an order for a small bbq chicken and large meat pizza
+I would like to place an order for a small BBQ chicken and large meat pizza
 ```
 For simplicity sake, let's ignore pizza sizes deduction.

 ***kinds.txt***:
 ```
 .train
-    I would like to place an order for a small (bbq chicken){&PIZZA_KIND} and \
+    I would like to place an order for a small (BBQ chicken){&PIZZA_KIND} and \
     large meat{&PIZZA_KIND} pizza
 ```
 *Intent is not present here, because the purpose of this utterance is to extract and label pizza kind:*
-***PIZZA_KIND = bbq chicken***
+***PIZZA_KIND = BBQ chicken***
 ***PIZZA_KIND = meat***

-This is a mechanism to label multiple words with specific label and using multiple instance of the label in a single utterance(***Amazon Lex does not allow that***).
+This is a mechanism to label multiple words with specific label and using multiple instance of the label in a single utterance (***Amazon Lex does not allow that***).
 To explain further lets take a look at the next layer and file
 ***order_pizza.txt***:
 ```
 .train